hyesu-jang/PhaRaO_gtsam/README.md

     ~~~
     roslaunch file_player file_player.launch
     ~~~
-5. Run PhaRaO node (It will be alternated with launch file later)
+5. Run PhaRaO node (It will be alternated with the launch file later)
     ~~~
     rosrun pharao_gtsam pharao_gtsam_node
     ~~~

 ## Parameter Changing
-If your bag file fails generating odometry, revise the parameter in file **_radar_odom.cpp_**
+If your bag file fails to generate odometry, revise the parameter in the file **_radar_odom.cpp_**

 Line 391: Cost for generating odometry factor